-es that may not have taken place in reality (13 seconds between the score entry of the and points) and between the end of this game and the beginning of the next 37 seconds when 90 seconds is permitted at a change of ends).
-Mr F tenni entry tenni The AHO further notes the two additional points which the ITIA submits are ant to this Charge.
-The first is that the tone in which calls the scores oly varies significantly in this game.
-The second is the possible connection between and a bettor which the ITIA has established through open-source research.
-As letcher describes, both and and have connections to s in Armenia.
-Plainly, there is a logic to if he is manipulating the score y, working with someone he knows from Armenia who is connected to the world of s in some way.
-These allegations have not been verified and are thus deemed evant to the AHO's findings.
-167. For Charge 3, the AHO additionally observes that: • Based on the audio recording of this Charge, there were points played during the game however ten points are recorded on the point-by-point data.
-The audio recording therefore suggests that recorded an incorrect number of points into the PDA, meaning there is a discrepancy between the audio recording and the point-by-point data.
-The way in which announces the points verbally to match the PDA, (barely audibly during what should have been a change over and ball change enhances the AHO's suspicious about this Charge further).
-Finally, there are some short periods of time between points such as 13 seconds between deuce and advantage.
-168. was ı Taken together, the weight of this evidence strongly suggests that manipulating the score he was entering into the PDA. on th The betting evidence does not assist with multiple bets being placed ew accounts, which gives the impression it was created just for the purpose of betting his match and thus that the specific outcome was predetermined.
-As with Charge 1, ix was in facili The AHO finds that for Charge 3, on the evidence, and in light of the pattern and nodology used in the other matches, it is more probable than not that cated the betting of third parties and, in order to do so, contrived and contrived an Event, in each case in breach of sections D.1.b and D.1.d of the 2019 TACP.
+- 165. The AHO notes that the same points again arise in relation to the gaps between points that may not have taken place in reality (13 seconds between the score entry of the and points) and between the end of this game and the beginning of the next (only 37 seconds when 90 seconds is permitted at a change of ends). - 166.
+The AHO further notes the two additional points which the ITIA submits are relevant to this Charge.
+The first is that the tone in which Mr. Movsisyan calls the scores audibly varies significantly in this game.
+The second is the possible connection between Mr Movsisyan and a bettor which the ITIA has established through open-source research.
+As Mr Fletcher describes, both and and have connections to tennis in Armenia.
+Plainly, there is a logic to Mr Movsisyan, if he is manipulating the score entry, working with someone he knows from Armenia who is connected to the world of tennis in some way.
+These allegations have not been verified and are thus deemed irrelevant to the AHO's findings. - 167.
+For Charge 3, the AHO additionally observes that: - Based on the audio recording of this Charge, there were played during the game however ten points are recorded on the point-by-point data. - The audio recording therefore suggests that Mr. Movsisyan recorded an incorrect number of points into the PDA, meaning there is a discrepancy between the audio recording and the point-by-point data. - The way in which Mr. Movsisyan announces the points verbally to match the PDA, (barely audibly during what should have been a change over and ball change enhances the AHO's suspicious about this Charge further). - Finally, there are some short periods of time between points such as 13 seconds between deuce and advantage. - Taken together, the weight of this evidence strongly suggests that Mr. Movsisyan was manipulating the score he was entering into the PDA. - 169.
+The betting evidence does not assist Mr. Movsisyan with multiple bets being placed by new accounts, which gives the impression it was created just for the purpose of betting on this match and thus that the specific outcome was predetermined.
+As with Charge 1, the fix was in - 170.
+The AHO finds that for Charge 3, on the evidence, and in light of the pattern and methodology used in the other matches, it is more probable than not that Mr. Movsisyan facilitated the betting of third parties and, in order to do so, Mr. Movsisyan contrived an aspect of an Event, in each case in breach of sections D.1.b and D.1.d of the 2019 TACP.